-Pricing Arrangements to Improve Cost-Effectiveness

-Given that pERC was satisfied that there is a net clinical benefit of brentuximab vedotin in patients with a systemic anaplastic large cell lymphoma (sALCL) after failure of at least one prior multi-agent chemotherapy regimen, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of brentuximab to an acceptable level. pERC noted that the cost per cycle of brentuximab was extremely high and that drug price was the key driver of the incremental cost-effectiveness estimates.
-Therefore, to offset the considerable uncertainty in the clinical effect estimates, pERC concluded that a substantial reduction in drug price would likely be required in order to improve costeffectiveness.

-Collecting Prospective Evidence to Reduce Uncertainty in Cost-Effectiveness and to Determine Impact of Subsequent SCT Given the considerable uncertainty in the magnitude of clinical benefit of brentuximab vedotin in patients with systemic anaplastic large cell lymphoma (sALCL), pERC concluded that any additional prospective evidence that could be collected to decrease the uncertainty in the incremental effect would be of benefit in understanding the true cost-effectiveness of brentuximab.
-In addition, pERC noted that there was considerable uncertainty in the magnitude of clinical benefit in study SG035-0004 because outcomes may have been confounded by subsequent stem cell transplant (SCT).
-Therefore, prospective data collection related to the impact of subsequent SCT on survival would help further define the magnitude of clinical benefit of brentuximab in this setting.
-For example, pERC noted that information on the proportion of:
+Pricing Arrangements to Improve Cost-Effectiveness POTENTIAL NEXT STEPS Given that pERC was satisfied that there is a net clinical benefit of FOR STAKEHOLDERS brentuximab vedotin in patients with a systemic anaplastic large cell lymphoma (sALCL) after failure of at least one prior multi-agent chemotherapy regimen, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost- effectiveness of brentuximab to an acceptable level. pERC noted that the cost per cycle of brentuximab was extremely high and that the drug price was the key driver of the incremental cost-effectiveness estimates.
+Therefore, to offset the considerable uncertainty in the clinical effect estimates, pERC concluded that a substantial reduction in drug price would likely be required to improve cost-effectiveness.
+Collecting Prospective Evidence to Reduce Uncertainty in Cost- Effectiveness and to Determine Impact of Subsequent SCT Given the considerable uncertainty in the magnitude of clinical benefit of brentuximab vedotin in patients with systemic anaplastic large cell lymphoma (sALCL), pERC concluded that any additional prospective evidence that could be collected to decrease the uncertainty in the incremental effect would benefit understanding of the true cost- effectiveness of brentuximab.
+In addition, pERC noted that there was considerable uncertainty in the magnitude of clinical benefit in study SG035-0004 because the reported outcomes may have been confounded by subsequent stem cell transplantation (SCT).
+Therefore, if prospective data collection related to the impact of subsequent SCT on survival is feasible, it would help further define the magnitude of clinical benefit of brentuximab in this setting.